torinkwok/PRHOnOffButton/README.md

 # Solemn Declaration

-This repo was forked from [ here ]( https://bitbucket.org/boredzo/prhonoffbutton/overview ).
+This repo was forked from [here]( https://bitbucket.org/boredzo/prhonoffbutton/overview ) at first.
-Its original writer is [ Peter Hosey ]( https://bitbucket.org/boredzo ), thank you for this awesome framework!
+Its original writer is [Peter Hosey]( https://bitbucket.org/boredzo ), thank you for this awesome framework!
+And I will continue to develop it.

 ## Purpose
 This is a button cell class that aims to replicate the sliding-switch button, as seen in many iPhone apps and in the Time Machine pane in System Preferences.